openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Identity assurance therefore requires a way to convey assurance data along with and coupled to the respective Claims about the End-User.
 This specification defines a suitable representation and mechanisms the RP will utilize to request verified claims about an End-User along with identity assurance data and for the OP to represent these verified Claims and accompanying identity assurance data.

+Note: this specifications fulfills the requirements for portability and interoperability mechanisms of Digital ID systems as defined in [@FATF-Digital-Identity] .

 ## Terminology

 This section defines some terms relevant to the topic covered in this document, inspired by NIST SP 800-63A [@?NIST-SP-800-63a].